Viewing Video with the MV32

 Live video cannot be viewed in VR mode on iOS devices due to an Apple Security Policy.

-In all browsers, double-tapping while the URL address bar is present causes it to stay on the screen in fullscreen mode.
-This will distract from the immersive experience since one can catch a glimpse of this bar while viewing from the headset.
-To avoid this, scroll down until the address bar disappears (Safari, Firefox) or minimizes (Chrome).
-The following GIF demonstrates how to do it properly in Safari, and then shows how not scrolling enough may cause a sub-optimal view.
+In all browsers, double-tapping while the URL address bar is visible keeps it on the screen in full screen mode.
+This can disrupt the immersive experience because the bar remains visible in the headset view.
+To prevent this, scroll down until the address bar disappears in Safari and Firefox, or until it minimizes in Chrome.
+The following GIF shows the correct way to scroll in Safari, and then demonstrates how not scrolling enough can create a less immersive view.

 Android